avanisaxena9/EVENTO-College-Event-Manager/README.md

 the event because they have not been broadcasted correctly or the reach is low.
-The human resources required in the management of all the information of the participants’ increases.
+The human resources required in the management of all the information of the participants’ also increases.
 This system often leads to a communication gap between the event managers and the students.

 - PROJECT AIM